cs3157-borowski/recitations/recitation_1/git.md

 2. Using whatever interface you configured and go to the command-line and run `git clone <pasted-link>`
 3. If that was successful, you now have a **local repository**.

-## Local Repository Structure
+## Repository Structure
 Git manages multiple copies of your local repo’s contents:

 1. the working directory is what you can see and edit, i.e., outside of .git/
 2. the staging area (AKA "index") is what will form the next commit
 3. each commit has a snapshot of your repo’s contents at some point in time

+Git also keeps **HEAD**, which is a reference to your repo's most recent commit, aka staged **and** committed revision to your repo.

-Thus, there are also multiple copies of each (tracked) file in your repo
+Thus, there are also multiple copies of each (tracked) file in your repo.

+Git uses some clever tricks to make sure that identical copies of the same file don’t take up unnecessary space (beyond the scope of this lecture).

+Note that when you clone a repo, you will only receive its commit history; modifications in the working directory and staging area are not cloned.

 ## File States in Local Repository
 In the Git Repository, files can be in the following states: